ypid/ansible-paedml_linux/docs/cheat-sheet.rst

   .. warning:: It seems paedML Linux does not configure Cups on the main server to enforce the printer to
      room mappings at all!
 Just add the printer on another Cups server via ``https://server.paedml-linux.lokal:631/printers/$printername`` and the main
-     server happily printers your jobs unless you restrict it has suggested.
+     server happily printers your jobs unless you restrict it as suggested.

 Default passwords